 Holland and Japan share a long history.
 Kyushu plays a key role in the century long interaction between two cultures.
 The island was the starting point of a cultural and economic expedition that lasts until today.

 In 2016 and 2017 we celebrate the historic and special ties through the cultural cooperation programme Holland & Kyushu.
-The initiators of this program are DutchCulture, the strategic advice agency for international cultural cooperation, and the Embassy of the Netherlands in Tokyo and the consulate-general in Osaka.
+The initiators of this programme are DutchCulture, the strategic advice agency for international cultural cooperation, and the Embassy of the Netherlands in Tokyo and the consulate-general in Osaka.

 With the programme Holland-Kyushu we aim to strengthen and highlight the cultural, economic and creative ties between the Netherlands and Kyushu.
 Holland and Kyushu have a lot to offer each other.
 Because of the long shared history we look forward to seize more opportunities for the future, and we are still curious about each other.
 That is why we try to discover creative initiatives and innovative ideas getting shape in new or already existing Dutch-Japanese cooperation.